manudeo/WRM/README.md

 # Spatial data assessment

-Files and documentation for tutorials on spatial data assessment using GEE and
+Files and documentation for tutorials on spatial data assessment using GEE and python-based packages.